keu/docs/learn/managing-dependencies.md

 - all_failed: The task runs only when all upstream tasks are in a failed or upstream\_failed state.
 - all_done: The task runs once all upstream tasks are done with their execution.
 - all_skipped: The task runs only when all upstream tasks have been skipped.
-- one_failed: The task runs as soon as at least one upstream task has failed.
+- one_failed: The task runs when at least one upstream task has failed.
-- one_success: The task runs as soon as at least one upstream task has succeeded.
+- one_success: The task runs when at least one upstream task has succeeded.
+- one_done: The task runs when at least one upstream task has either succeeded or failed.
 - none_failed: The task runs only when all upstream tasks have succeeded or been skipped.
 - none_failed_min_one_success: The task runs only when all upstream tasks have not failed or upstream_failed, and at least one upstream task has succeeded.
 - none_skipped: The task runs only when no upstream task is in a skipped state.